 Scoop up the beans with a wooden spoon and use a fork to drop them onto the parchment paper one at a time so that they’re not touching.

-Let the chocolate harden completely and then transfer to a tightly sealed container.
+Let the chocolate harden completely, and then transfer it to a tightly sealed container.

 Join us as we celebrate 101 Days of Christmas with new DIY projects, gift ideas, traditions, and more every day from now through Christmas!